-4.1 At present there is a lack of a sound evidence base, both locally and nationally, on which to model the potential for savings achievable through the use of assistive technology.
+- 4.1 At present there is a lack of a sound evidence base, both locally and nationally, on which to model the potential for savings achievable using assistive technology.
 In their recent report for Adult Social Services, Socitm cited savings from Hampshire, Glasgow and West Berks.
-Hampshire County Council are frequently cited as a 'leader' in terms of achieving significant savings through the use of assistive technology, primarily telecare, to support older people to continue to live at home and prevent early or unnecessary admissions to residential care.

-A visit was recently undertaken by officers from ASS and IMT and the Chair of the Digital Innovation and Efficiency Committee to visit Hampshire County Council to learn more about their approach, model and savings.
-A further telephone conference is booked with Hants CC to examine in more detail the methods used for identifying and tracking the financial benefits of utilising assistive technology at scale and to help us understand fully the potential savings in Norfolk.

-We will also examine in detail reported savings in other authorities to help test our assumptions and inform our model in Norfolk.

-In the absence of a strong evidence base, Adult Social Services has produced an initial benefits model which will be tested and refined as steps are put in place to capture and track the financial benefits arising from AT provision.
-This will be done using a number of sources, including evaluation of pilots/new activity, data captured from the recent changes to the LAS (Liquidlogic Adults System) AT assessment and review forms and a new LAS Performance dashboard.
+Hampshire County Council are frequently cited as a 'leader' in terms of achieving significant savings using assistive technology, primarily telecare, to support older people to continue to live at home and prevent early or unnecessary admissions to residential care. - 4.2 A visit was recently undertaken by officers from Adult Social Services, Information Management and Technology and the Chair of the Digital Innovation and Efficiency Committee to visit Hampshire County Council (Hants CC) to learn more about their approach, model and savings.
+A further telephone conference has taken place with Hants CC to examine in more detail the methods used for identifying and tracking the financial benefits of utilising assistive technology at scale and to help us understand fully the potential savings in Norfolk. - 4.3 We will also examine in detail reported savings in other authorities to help test our assumptions and inform our model in Norfolk. - 4.4 In the absence of a strong evidence base, Adult Social Services has produced an initial benefits model which will be tested and refined as steps are put in place to capture and track the financial benefits arising from AT provision.
+This will be done using several sources, including evaluation of pilots/new activity, data captured from the recent changes to the LAS (Liquidlogic Adults System) AT assessment and review forms and a new LAS Performance dashboard.